WELCOME to OUR 2019/2020 season!

 THE UN-SILENT SPRING CONCERT

 A concert you won’t want to miss.
 Presenting four musical selections of classical, klezmer, and bluegrass music, with art, The Choral Arts Ensemble, and featuring Grammy nominated and award winning mandolinist, Sierra Hull, and clarinet soloist, Shannon Scott.
-Selections include:
+Selections included:

 Le Tombeau de Couperin, by Maurice Ravel